Should a home buyer do a pre-closing walkthrough prior to purchasing a home?

 Yes, a buyer can do more than one walkthrough, if necessary.
 Talk to your agent / broker for specific reasons and timing, etc. They should be able to help you through the process.

-You’ll notice a few things about this section and it might bring up a few more questions.
+You’ll notice a few things that might bring up more questions.

 Here in Arizona, we have a specific form that is called a BUYER PRE-CLOSING WALKTHROUGH form.
 That particular form is used to let all parties know one of three things.